 Scenario A: The NY Job

-- Candidate lives in NJ/CT, applying for a job in NY.
+- Candidate lives outside NY, applying for a job located in NY.

-- Verdict: The Law always APPLIES where the job is physically located in NY.
+- The law applies — the job is physically based in New York.

 Scenario B: The Out-of-State Job

-- Candidate lives in NY, applying for a job in NJ/CT.
+- Candidate lives in NY, applying for a job located outside NY.

 - Does this ban apply to current employees or just new hires?